khakhalin/notes/00_words_to_lookup.md

 # Algos and top priorities

+* generate maze without recursion (with a queue)
+* quickly look through the book "Fluent Python", decide on how to best deal with it
+* reimplement qsort and merge sort
 * super-toy model for graphs: if we can directly multiply by a laplasian (because the graph is so small).
 Realize!
 Drop to Kaggle
 * https://en.wikipedia.org/wiki/Decision_tree_pruning
+* Timsort - reimplement
 * Generative vs discriminative models: https://stackoverflow.com/questions/879432/what-is-the-difference-between-a-generative-and-a-discriminative-algorithm
 * log regression - perfect the interview-like response
 * [[umap]]